unicode-org/message-format-wg/guidelines/goals.md

 # Goals and Non-Goals

+This document defines the purpose of the Message Format Working Group (MFWG) and informs the decisions about the scope and the priorities of its efforts.

 ## Goals

-The goals define the purpose of the Message Format Working Group (MFWG) and inform the decisions about the scope and the priorities of its efforts.

-### Data model for defining translations

-  - Create a description of a data model representing translation units (_messages_).
-The data model will be agnostic with respect to the file format and the programming environment.

-  - Design the data model for representing collections of translation units (_resources_).
+The primary task of the MFWG is to develop an industry standard for the representation of localizable message strings.
+The design goals are listed below.

-  - Make it possible to express complex grammatical features, such as plurals, genders, and inflections, catalogued in the CLDR.
+ 1. Express complex grammatical features, such as plurals, genders, and inflections, catalogued in the CLDR.

-  - Make it possible to express other variance in translation, due to other linguistic and regional features not listed in the CLDR, as well as due to the presentation media, context, circumstance, and other factors.
+ 2. Express other variance in translation, due to other linguistic and regional features not listed in the CLDR, as well as due to the presentation media, context, circumstance, and other factors.

-### Canonical syntax representing the data model

-  - Design the canonical text representation of the data model, with well defined rules for handling text, special characters, escape sequences, whitespace, and markup.

-  - Define parsing errors and the requirements for how to handle them.

-  - Allow other representations of the data model, optimized for other uses and audiences, to coexist with the canonical syntax.

-### Compatibility with the localization industry practices

-  - Ensure that the data model is interoperable with existing interchange formats.
-In particular, specify how to losslessly convert translations to and from XLIFF.
+ 3. Represent structured data alongside translations, like markup, comments, and metadata.

+ 4. Ensure interoperability with existing interchange formats, in particular with XLIFF.

-  - Ensure that the data model allows the use of machine translation and translation memory solutions for authoring translations.
+ 5. Ensure that machine translation and translation memory solutions can be used for authoring translations.

-### Runtime interpolation and formatting

-  - Specify the steps involved in resolving translations at runtime to allow their use in building localized experiences for users.

-  - Define the data types which can be interpolated in translations, and specify how they're interpolated.
-Define the error scenarios and error handling.

-  - Enable a wide range of user space solutions building on top of the data model and the runtime specification, manifesting different ideas and programming paradigms.
+ 6. Enable a wide range of user space solutions building on top of the standard, manifesting different ideas and programming paradigms, and optimized for different uses and audiences.

+## Deliverables

+ 1. A formal definition of the canonical data model for representing translations.

+ 2. A formal definition of the canonical syntax for representing the data model, with well defined rules for handling text, special characters, escape sequences, whitespace, markup, as well as parsing errors.

+ 3. A specification for lossless conversion between the data model and XLIFF.

+ 4. A specification for resolving translations at runtime, including interpolated data types and runtime errors.

 ## Non-Goals